 - ¼ cup red wine vinegar

-- Add cilantro, parsley, oregano, green onion, red onion, garlic, red pepper flakes, salt & pepper to a food processor or a chopper.
+- Add cilantro, parsley, oregano, spring onions, red onions, garlic, red pepper flakes, salt, and pepper to the bowl of a food processor or a chopper.

 - Add red wine vinegar, and the remaining ½ cup extra virgin olive oil and pulse a few more times.